Helen and Norman Burg Student Ethics Prize

 Helen and Norman Burg

-The Fordham University Center for Ethics Education awards the annual Helen and Norman Burg Ethics Prize to the best undergraduate and graduate student papers on an ethics-related topic produced within the previous 12 months.
+The Fordham University Center for Ethics Education awards the annual Helen and Norman Burg Ethics Prize to the best graduate student paper on an ethics-related topic produced within the previous 12 months.
 All Fordham students are eligible.

-Winning essays will be posted on the Center for Ethics Education’s web site and listed in other Fordham outlets, such as Encaenia and the graduate commencement materials.
+The winning essay will be posted on the Center for Ethics Education’s web site and listed in other Fordham outlets, such as the graduate commencement materials.
 In addition, notice of the award will be placed in the academic files of the winning students.

-Winners will receive a certificate of commendation, a $100 award, and recognition at the Encaenia and GSAS Awards.
+Winners will receive a certificate of commendation, a $100 award, and recognition at the GSAS Awards (if applicable).

 Eligibility and process for submission:

-- Graduate students should submit their papers in a format appropriate for publication in a journal in their field.
+- Students should submit their papers in a format appropriate for publication in a journal in their field.

 - Submitted papers must be nominated by the Fordham faculty member who supervised the paper or taught the class for which the paper was developed.
 A faculty member may nominate up to two papers, indicating the noteworthy qualities of the paper(s).